Last Updated on November 15, 2021 by Ruchika Gupta

 6. Install Unnecessary Plug-ins

-Another failure contributing mistake by new blogger is the Installation of unnecessary plug-ins.
+Another failure contributing mistake by the new blogger is the Installation of unnecessary plug-ins.
 Novice Bloggers tend to have everything ready before they need it.
 This is where the plugins come in.

 Tell me how many plugins you have?
 When I started, I downloaded every plugin I read about.

 Installation of too many plugins will start affecting the loading speed of the website.
 This is because they start getting issues in site loading speed.
-I still trying get rid of few plugins I installed earlier.
+I still trying to get rid of a few plugins I installed earlier.

 - Lower ranking: Site speed is one of major ranking factor on Google.
 Faster site speed not only means better user experience and happy visitors but also better ranking on Google.